 The post–World War II era has seen the dramatic growth of international trade and the creation of a global trading framework based on the principle of open economies.
 The United States has been at the forefront of these changes even as it is less reliant on trade than nearly any other developed country.

-With global trade talks stalling, the United States has turned to regional and bilateral free trade agreements (FTAs).
-Having won the passage of FTAs with Colombia, Panama, and South Korea, President Barack Obama is now struggling to finalize the Asia-centered Trans-Pacific Partnership (TPP), which he heralds as a “next generation” trade agreement.
-Opposition to the TPP and a similar deal with Europe has come from many in the U.S. labor movement, as well as some economists, who argue that trade agreements in their current form hurt workers, degrade the U.S. manufacturing base, and exacerbate income inequality.
-Advocates counter that FTAs create jobs by opening new markets to U.S. exports and making it easier for U.S. companies to compete in foreign markets.
+With global trade talks stalling, the United States has increasingly turned to regional and bilateral free trade agreements (FTAs).
+President Barack Obama won the passage of FTAs with Colombia, Panama, and South Korea, and before leaving office he negotiated the Asia-centered Trans-Pacific Partnership (TPP) and advanced a separate U.S.-EU trade deal.
+But the election of President Donald J. Trump has upended this trade vision.
+Drawing on the arguments of many in the U.S. labor movement, as well as some economists, that such trade deals hurt workers and degrade the U.S. manufacturing base, Trump took immediate action to withdraw the United States from the TPP.
+Advocates counter that multilateral trade agreements create jobs by opening new markets to U.S. exports and making it easier for U.S. companies to compete in foreign markets.

 What is the state of U.S. trade policy?